Skip to content

 The Incentive Design That Keeps Research Current

-The scoring system rewards performance and diversity simultaneously.
-The dual structure makes the subnet’s research library more valuable than the output of any centralized team.
+RedTeam's scoring system rewards performance and diversity simultaneously.
+This dual structure makes the subnet’s research library more valuable than the output of any centralized team.

 Performance points go to miners whose solutions improve on the previous best submission, creating direct pressure to keep advancing.
-Diversity points reward solutions that differ meaningfully from all existing approaches, because a library of varied attack methods produces more robust defenses than incremental refinements on a single technique, the incentive design deliberately resists monoculture.
+Meanwhile, diversity points reward solutions that differ meaningfully from all existing approaches.
+Because a library of varied attack methods produces more robust defenses than incremental refinements on a single technique, the incentive design deliberately resists monoculture.

 Points decay on a linear schedule, so a strong submission from two weeks ago earns progressively less of the emission pool, which means maintaining reward share requires continuous improvement rather than a single breakout submission.